 Once you’re feeling comfortable with TradingView or Cryptowatch, TensorCharts makes a good next stop.
 It’s another free tool, but not for completely novice traders.
 Some of the advanced charts here might make your head spin if you’re not sure what to look for.

-Like Bitcoinity, you can see all the major cryptocurrencies.
+Like Bitcoinity and similar crypto trading tools, you can see all the major cryptocurrencies.
 But TensorCharts uses order book heatmaps.
 These heat maps pool data from order books across several different exchanges and display red and green blocks for orders waiting to be filled on either side.

-Check out these awesome tools to add to your trading arsenal today.
+We consider these to be the best cryptocurrency trading tools to add to your trading arsenal today.
 But do your own research as well.
-The type of tools a trader uses depends on their strategy, requirements, and experience.
+The type of crypto tools a trader uses depends on their strategy, requirements, and experience.
 These five are just meant to get you started!